The Emigrants (Sebald novel): Summary

 The narrator's great uncle, Ambros Adelwarth, was the travelling companion of Cosmo Solomon, an affluent American aviator, gifted with much luck at gambling and a wayward attitude towards life.
 In his youth, he accompanied this man across Europe, and into Turkey and Asia Minor, before Cosmo fell ill and was sent to a mental institution.
 It is implied that there may have been some homosexual feelings between the two men.
-After Cosmo's death, Adelwarth was the butler of the young man's family, living on Long Island until first Cosmo's father, then second wife, died.
+After Cosmo's death, Adelwarth was the butler of the young man's family, living on Long Island until first Cosmo's father, then the latter's second wife, died.
 In his later years, Ambros falls victim to an extreme depression which causes him to commit himself to the same institution that once held Cosmo.
 He allows and, in his own way, even encourages increasingly frequent and brutal electro-convulsive therapy to be performed on him by the institution's fanatical director.

 As a young man in Manchester the narrator befriends an expatriate German-Jewish painter, Max Ferber.
 Years later the artist gives the narrator his mother's history of her idyllic life as a girl in a Bavarian village.
 It was written as she and her husband awaited deportation to the East and death.
 This section is written as a gradual discovery on the narrator's part of the effects of the Holocaust on Ferber and his family.